Lecturer II, Keyboard

-Colleen Sheinberg is the director of the UNM Early Music Ensemble, teaches applied piano and vocal diction classes, and works extensively with vocal students as a coach-accompanist.
-For ten years she also served as the Department’s Graduate Coordinator.
+Colleen Sheinberg teaches applied piano and harpsichord, as well as vocal diction classes, and works with vocal students as a coach-accompanist.
+She is also the director of the UNM Early Music Ensemble.
+For ten years she served as the Department’s Graduate Coordinator.

 Ms. Sheinberg is a graduate of Southern Methodist University and the University of New Mexico and holds master’s degrees in both piano performance and anthropology.
-Active in Albuquerque as a chamber musician, teacher and accompanist, she has also performed at the University of North Texas (Denton), Louisiana Tech University (Ruston), the University of Arkansas (Fayetteville), Fort Lewis College (Durango, Colorado), and with the Ensemble of Santa Fe and Santa Fe Desert Chorale.
+As a pianist, she has been active in Albuquerque as a chamber musician, teacher and accompanist, and has performed at the University of North Texas (Denton), Louisiana Tech University (Ruston), the University of Arkansas (Fayetteville), Fort Lewis College (Durango, Colorado), and with the Ensemble of Santa Fe and Santa Fe Desert Chorale.